-Redesigning Justice: Promoting civil rights, trust and fairness conference to be held on 21–22 March 2018 at Keble College, Oxford
+Redesigning Justice: Promoting civil rights, trust and fairness conference was held on 21–22 March 2018 at Keble College, Oxford

 President, Prison Governors Association

 Andrea Albutt joined HM Prison Service in 1990 as a Prison Officer.
 Her career has been diverse working in old Victorian Locals, High Security, a Therapeutic Community, a modern Core Local, Open and Women’s Prisons.
 Andrea’s career has taken her through every operational grade.

 She governed her first prison in 2004, which was HMP & YOI Low Newton, and followed this with HMP Swansea, HMP & YOI Eastwood Park and she governed HMP Bristol, She has a particular professional interest in women offenders and Andrea has been on the PGA NEC for just over 6 years.

 Andrea was part of the WFM negotiations, Fair and Sustainable negotiations and last year was elected as a President of the Association.